-Inventories are stated at the lower of cost (first-in, first-out) or market.
+Inventories are stated at the lower of cost (first-in, first-out) and net realizable value.
 Cost is determined based solely on those charges incurred in the acquisition and production of the related inventory (i.e. material, labor and manufacturing overhead costs).